fint113/Coursera_Capstone/README.md

 ## Capstone Project Course

 ### Introduction/Business Problem
-A family with little child decided to move to another country.
-There have already chosen a city, but have a lot of doubts about neighbourhoods.
-They ask me to compare their previous home location with a new one.
+One family with a little child decided to move to another country.
+They have already chosen a city, but have a lot of doubts about neighbourhoods.
+They want to low an impact of the relocation on their life, as well as work.
+That's why they asked me to compare their previous home city with a new one and indicate similar neighbourhoods.

-Here is the criteria list to consider, distance to/from:
+We discussed and created a criteria's list to consider during research with presence and distance to/from:
 - schools/kindergartens;
 - parks/playground for children;
 - gyms/swimming pools;